department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/nadl.md

 ### Why might I want to get a NADL?

-A NADL often offers better terms than a home loan from a private bank or mortgage company (called a lender), including:
+A NADL offers many benefits, including:

 - No down payment required in most cases
-- No need for Private Mortgage Insurance (PMI), a type of insurance that protects the lender if you can’t pay your mortgage.
-The lender usually requires PMI if you make a down payment of less than 20% of the total mortgage amount.
+- No need for Private Mortgage Insurance (PMI), which is commonly charged to conventional loan borrowers.
-- Low closing costs (fees you pay for services and other costs related to getting a loan and buying a home)
+- Limited closing costs (fees you pay for services and other costs related to getting a loan and buying a home)
 - A low-interest, 30-year fixed mortgage (a fixed mortgage means your interest rate will stay the same over the full life of the loan)
-- A reusable benefit, which means you can get more than 1 NADL to buy, build, or improve another home in the future
+- A reusable benefit, which means you can get more than 1 NADL to buy, build, or improve another residence in the future
 - The ability to borrow up to $424,100 in most areas, with higher loan limits for some high-cost counties

 ### How do I get a NADL?